 location between values or increase the sampling rate of your data.

 Feature ingestion is the process of importing feature values computed by your feature engineering jobs into a featurestore.
 Before you can ingest data, the corresponding entity type and features must be defined in the featurestore.
-Feature Store offers batch ingestion so that you can do a bulk ingestion of values into a featurestore.
+Vertex AI Feature Store offers batch ingestion so that you can do a bulk ingestion of values into a featurestore.
 For example, your computed source data might live in locations such as BigQuery or Cloud Storage.
 You can then ingest data from those sources into a featurestore so that feature values can be served in a uniform format from the central featurestore.

 Feature serving is the process of exporting stored feature values for training or inference.
-Feature Store offers two methods for serving features: batch and online.
+Vertex AI Feature Store offers two methods for serving features: batch and online.
 Batch serving is for high throughput and serving large volumes of data for offline processing (like for model training or batch predictions).
 Online serving is for low-latency data retrieval of small batches of data for real-time processing (like for online predictions).

 When you retrieve values from a featurestore, the service returns an entity view that contains the feature values that you requested.
-You can think of an entity view as a projection of the features and values that Feature Store returns from an online or batch serving request:
+You can think of an entity view as a projection of the features and values that Vertex AI Feature Store returns from an online or batch serving request:

 - For online serving requests, you can get all or a subset of features for a particular entity type.

 - For batch serving requests, you can get all or a subset of features for one or more entity types.
 For example, if features are distributed across multiple entity types, you can retrieve them together in a single request, which joins those features together.
 You can then use the results to feed to a machine learning or batch prediction request.